1iveowl/WebsocketClientLite.PCL/README.md

 new MessageWebsocketRx(tcpClient, hasTransferTcpSocketLifeCycleOwnership: true)
 ```

-### Now With Client Ping
+### Client Ping

-Version 7 introduces a *client ping* feature, which enabling the WebSocket client to send a ping message with a constant interval.
+Version 7.0 introduced the *client ping* feature, which enabling the WebSocket client to send a ping message with a constant interval.

+It is possible to include a message as part of the client ping.
 The `clientPingMessage` parameter is optional and the default value is null.
 The behavior for the null value is to not include any message, as part of the ping.

 ```csharp
 var websocketConnectionObservable =